The Art of Snowmaking

 What is snowmaking?
 It has become essential to providing reliable skiing and riding in California.
 Virtually every resort makes snow, some covering almost the entire mountain, others with very modest systems only designed to supplement natural snowfall.

 Can resorts open without any natural snow?
-Of course, if they have a snowmaking system large enough that can produce enough water fast enough to convert to snow in a short period of time, generally a few to several nights.
-How much terrain a resort can open on machine made snow depends on its capacity - how much compressed air (CFM) it has to work with the water,and how many gallons per minute (GPM) they can push water up the mountain.
+Of course, if they have a snowmaking system large enough that can produce enough water to convert to snow in a short period of time, generally a few to several nights.
+How much terrain a resort can open on machine made snow depends on its capacity - how much compressed air (CFM) it has to work with the water, and how many gallons per minute (GPM) they can push up the mountain.

 Here's a simple mathematical example.
 Let's say a resort wants to open a ski run that's one mile in length and they want to cover it 150 feet wide with machine made snow, without any benefit of natural snow.
 So, that's one mile, 5,280' x 150' wide, or 792,000 total square feet of ski run.
 Now, an acre is 43,560 feet, so if we devide 792,000 by 43,560 we get 18.18 acres of ski run.
 And if we want to cover that run with 1.5-2 feet of snow, then we multiple 18.18 acres by one acre foot of water, which is 325,000 gallons.
 So if the resort wants to open one run, one mile in length, 150 feet wide, it will take approximately 18.18 x 325,000 or 5,908,500 gallons of water.
 So how long will that take?

 Now the resort's pump capacity, GPM, becomes the key factor.
 Let's say the resort can pump 3,000 GPM, and they can run at that pace for 10 hours per night.
 In one night, they will convert 1,800,000 gallons of water to snow, 3,000 x 60 (minutes) x 10 hours = 1,800,000 gallons.
 And remember, they need 5,908,500 gallons to open the mile long run.
-So the final calculation is 5,908,500 divided by 180,000 gallons (one hour) and we get 32.825 hours of snowmaking to open that run, or just over three days.
+So the final calculation is 5,908,500 divided by 180,000 gallons (one hour), or 32.825 hours of snowmaking to open that run, or just over three days.
 So the resort can open a mile long run, which is a long run by anyone's standard, in about three nights of good snowmaking with no assistance from natural snow.
-If the resort were to get into a snowmaking where temperatures allow them to run 24 hours a day, the ski run can open even quicker.
+If the resort were to see a cold snap where temperatures allow them to run 24 hours a day, the ski run can open even quicker.

 Why do they call snowmaking a 'non consumptive' use of water?
 Because exhaustive studies have shown snowmaking only consumes 12% of the water it pumps up the mountain.
 The other 88% goes back to the original source, in the case of China Peak, Huntington Lake.
-Many resorts make the case water is better stored on a north facing ski slope all winter rather than a flat lake surface, where loss to evaporation exceeds the actual consumption of snowmaking water.
+In essence ski resorts are simply 'storing' the water during the winter months, returning it in the spring as the snow melts.
+Resorts make the case water is better stored on a north facing ski slope all winter rather than a flat lake surface, where loss to evaporation exceeds the actual consumption of snowmaking water.
 In any event, the actual use of water is minimal.

 How big is China Peak's new snowmaking system?
 It ranks among the second tier of resorts in California, one of the ten largest systems in California.
 The top tier includes Snow Summit, Bear Mountain, Heavenly, Mammoth and Northar; the second tier woud include China Peak, Mountain High, Boreal, Diamond Peak, Sugar Bowl and Mt.
 Rose.
 When the 'wet bulb' temperatures hit the mid 20s and lower, China Peak's system can convert close to 4,000 gallons of water per minute to snow, which makes us capable of opening multiple ski runs across all lifts in a matter of weeks.
 We make snow on at least one run off each of our lifts.